-Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods after December 31, 2015.
+Certain pronouncements were issued by the IASB or the IFRIC that are mandatory for accounting periods after December 31, 2016 or later periods.
 Many are not applicable or do not have a significant impact to the Company and have been excluded from the list below.
-The following have not yet been adopted and is being evaluated to determine its impact on the Company.
+The following have not yet been adopted and are being evaluated to determine their impact on the Company.

-- (a) IFRS 9 Financial Instruments was issued in final form in July 2014 by the IASB and will replace IAS 39 Financial Instruments: Recognition and Measurement.
-IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
-The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
-Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
-The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 also includes requirements relating to a new hedge accounting model, which represents a substantial overhaul of hedge accounting which will allow entities to better reflect their risk management activities in the financial statements.
-The most significant improvements apply to those that hedge non-financial risk, and so these improvements are expected to be of particular interest to non-financial institutions.
-IFRS 9 is effective for annual periods beginning on or after January 1, 2018.
-Earlier application is permitted.
-The Company is in the process of assessing the impact of the adoption of this standard on its consolidated financial statements. - (b) In May 2014, IASB issued IFRS 15 Revenue from Contracts with Customers.
+- (a) IFRS 9 Financial Instruments was issued by the IASB on July 24, 2014 as a complete standard including the requirements previously issued and the additional amendments to introduce a new expected loss impairment model and limited changes to the classification and measurement requirements for financial assets and liabilities.
+This new standard completes the IASB's financial instruments project and the standard is effective for reporting periods beginning on or after January 1, 2018, with early adoption permitted. - (b) In May 2014, IASB issued IFRS 15 Revenue from Contracts with Customers.
 The core principle of the new standard is for companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
-The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.
+The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple element arrangements.
 The new standard is effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-IFRS 15 supersedes the following standards: IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers, and SIC-31 Revenue-Barter Transactions Involving Advertising Services. - (c) Effective for annual periods beginning on or after January 1, 2019, IFRS 16 Leases was issued by the IASB in January 2016 and will replace IAS 17 Leases.
+IFRS 15 supersedes the following standards: IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers, and SIC 31 Revenue-Barter Transactions Involving Advertising Services.
+The Company is in the process of assessing the impact of the adoption of this interpretation on its consolidated financial statements. - (c) IFRS 16 Leases was issued by the IASB in January 2016 and will replace IAS 17 Leases.
+It is effective for annual periods beginning on or after January 1, 2019.
 IFRS 16 introduces a single accounting model for lessees and for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee will be required to recognize a right-of-use asset, representing its right to use the underlying asset, and a lease liability, representing its obligation to make lease payments.
 The accounting treatment for lessors will remain largely the same as under IAS 17.
 Earlier application is permitted only if the Company early adopts IFRS 15.
+The Company is in the process of assessing the impact of the adoption of this interpretation on its consolidated financial statements.